AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 **Common layout files**

 - `launcher.LZ/blyt/LncBase_U_00.bclyt`
     - The elements such as "L+R" that are displayed on the top screen of the Home Menu, the rest of them are displayed when the running game is suspended.
-HUD's don't count, as they're stored in the other layout file in `hud.LZ`.
+      HUD's are stored in the `hud.LZ` file.

 - `launcher.LZ/blyt/LncBase_D_01.bclyt`
     - The elements such as applets that are displayed on the bottom screen.